 Numerous factors contribute to symptoms but mainly involving the poor control of force through the lower limbs

-Physiotherapy has a significant role to play in getting back to running
+Physiotherapy has a significant role to play in getting back to running and sport

 SHIN SPLINTS || Shin splints, or as it’s referred to as in the literature, medial tibial stress syndrome (MTSS), is a common injury seen in the recreationally active and army populations.
 Symptoms typically consist of an aching pain to the lower medial (inside) part of the shin, that can be sharp when running or when inflamed.
 There can also be some pain and stiffness when you first walk around in the morning, or when you first start your activity.

 Over 100 potential intrinsic risk factors of MTSS were identified in a recent systematic review involving 21 different studies.
 Of those risk factors, nine were identified as having a moderate to strong occurrence in clinical practice.
 Out of these nine, the risk factors that result in the greater loads on the body (such as body mass index) or poorer acceptance of load with running were the most important.

 A number of range of motion parameters were also identified.
 For example, larger plantar flexion range of motion (the movement of pointing your foot down) was identified.
 It has been hypothesized that the increased plantar flexion results in a greater likelihood of the individual landing on their forefoot rather than their rearfoot while running, possibly increasing the strain on the rear inside leg (posteromedial tibia).
 Forces on the inside of the shin bone explain the why pain may be present in that area.